Toni Jo Henry: Arrests, trials and appeals

 Henry returned to Shreveport by bus, where she sought refuge with her aunt, Emma, and told her she had murdered a man near Lake Charles, Louisiana.
 The aunt contacted her brother, who was a Louisiana State trooper, and Henry was arrested.
 She was later interviewed by a Shreveport police officer, during which she confessed to the murder and disclosed the location of the body.

 Her first trial was held from March 27–29, 1940 at Calcasieu Courthouse.
 Because of Henry's good looks, the possibility of the death penalty and the severity of the charges, the trial gained much press coverage.
 She claimed that Burks was the one who fired the fatal shot, but after deliberating for six hours, the jury convicted her and sentenced her to death by hanging.
 Burks was later convicted and sentenced to death.
 Toni Jo appealed and was granted a new trial on the grounds that publicity surrounding the trial prejudiced the outcome.

 The second trial took place in February 1941.
 Unlike in the first trial, Burks took the stand and testified against Toni Jo.
 After an hour of deliberations, she was again convicted and sentenced to death.
 She again appealed and was granted a new trial.

 The third trial was held in January 1942.
 Toni Jo was again convicted and sentenced to death.
 She appealed, but this time her appeal was denied.
 An appeal to the Governor, Sam H. Jones, for clemency also failed.

 Execution

 While Henry was incarcerated at Lake Charles Prison, she was befriended by Father Wayne Richard, head of a local Catholic parish.
 He would eventually baptize her.

 During the time Henry was being tried, Louisiana changed its method of execution from hanging to death by electrocution, the sentence being carried out on November 28, 1942, in the basement of Calcasieu Parish courthouse.
-The portable electric chair was later used at Burks' execution in March 1943.
+The portable electric chair was later used at Burks's execution in March 1943.
 The district attorney was Griffin T. Hawkins of Lake Charles.
 Father Richard was present at her execution and would officiate her burial, days later.
 Four days prior to her execution, Claude Henry escaped from prison to see his wife one last time and was recaptured in Beaumont, Texas.
 Soon afterwards, he was paroled due to ill health.
-He was killed by a café owner on July 15, 1945, in Dallas, while out on parole.
+Henry was shot to death by a café owner on July 15, 1945, in Dallas, while out on parole.